In 2021, tuition for full-time Centre College students was $48,070 a year.

 Check the financial aid website for more information on payment plans and tuition waivers.

-Join the conversation about about Centre in the College Confidential forums
+See what others are saying about Centre College in the College Confidential forums

 Tuition & Fees